 Community Access and Parking Program Pike/Pine

-In 2015, SDOT will be active in Pike/Pine through the Community Access and Parking Program.
-The goals of this effort will be to document overall neighborhood access and challenges and to work with the neighborhood to improve on-street parking management.
+SDOT is working in the Pike/Pine area of Capitol Hill through the Community Access and Parking Program.
+The goal of this effort is to work with the neighborhood on overall access and on-street parking management.

 Why is this happening?

-SDOT works in 2-3 neighborhoods per year on parking and transportation access through the Community Access and Parking Program.
+SDOT works in 2-3 neighborhoods per year on parking and neighborhood access through the Community Access and Parking Program.

 Pike/Pine is a vital and thriving business district that attracts customers and visitors from around the region.
 At the same time it is also welcoming new residents and new developments that increase the demand for parking, loading, and overall access to the neighborhood.